kgfathur/devops-internship/07-jenkins/jenkins-pipeline-creation.md

 ![pipeline_script_a](../images/pipeline-script-a.PNG)

-### B. Write it at your SCM (ex : GitLab) than let Jenkins pull it from SCM.
+### B. Write it at your SCM (ex : GitHub) than let Jenkins pull it from SCM.
-Put your script in SCM (ex : GitLab), name it with Jenkinsfile.
+Put your script in SCM (ex : GitHub), name it with Jenkinsfile.

 ![scm_jenkinsfile](../images/scm-jenkinsfile.PNG)

 Fill the information needed:
-- Repository URL = Your GitLab project URL.
+- Repository URL = Your GitHub project URL.
 - Credentials = Your credential to login to SCM (like step no. 5).
 - Branch to build = Branch where Jenkinsfile located.
 - Script path = fill this with Jenkinsfile.